ManticoreGamesInc/platform-documentation/src/references/custom_properties.md

 ### Listening to the Custom Property Changed Event

-When a custom property is changed, an event, `CoreObject.networkedCustomPropertyChangedEvent`, is fired on the object.
-More information can be found in the [CoreObject API Reference](../api/coreobject.md#networkedpropertychangedevent).
+When a custom property is changed, an event, `CoreObject.customPropertyChangedEvent`, is fired on the object.
+More information can be found in the [CoreObject API Reference](../api/coreobject.md#customPropertyChangedEvent).

 An example listener to this event: